Are graduate studies available for this program? No

-Philosophy wonders about the world, that there is one and what sort of place it is; and about persons, what sort of creatures we are, how we relate to each other and how we ought to live our lives.
+Philosophy wonders about the world, that there is one and what sort of place it is.
+It wonders about persons, what sort of creatures we are, how we relate to each other and how we ought to live our lives.

 Philosophical wonder, however, does not simply think about these important matters, it thinks them through, disciplined and guided by logical standards for clear and critical thought.
 In this process of critical wonder, we gain self-knowledge, knowledge of others and, most profoundly, the courage to think for ourselves and to be who we are.

-The study of philosophy - and the love of wisdom it engenders - is thus an excellent foundation for further study and for careers in many fields.
-More importantly, the study of philosophy helps us to develop what Socrates called "the examined life," which for him is the only life worth living.
+The study of philosophy -- and the love of wisdom it engenders -- is thus an excellent foundation for further study and for careers in many fields.
+More importantly, the study of philosophy helps us to develop what Socrates called "the examined life," which for him was the only life worth living.

 Philosophical studies lead us to examine ourselves and to clarify our own basic commitments and values.
 Why study philosophy?
 Because it deepens and enriches our lives.